Pylons/pyramid/docs/quick_tutorial/databases.rst

 ``pyramid_tm`` and ``zope.sqlalchemy``.
 Why?

 Pyramid has a strong orientation towards support for ``transactions``.
-Specifically, you can install a transaction manager into your app application, either as middleware or a Pyramid "tween".
+Specifically, you can install a transaction manager into your application either as middleware or a Pyramid "tween".
 Then, just before you return the response, all transaction-aware parts of your application are executed.